 Over-the-top (OTT) is the direct delivery of digital media content over the internet to viewers, bypassing traditional broadcast or cable distribution methods.

 Viewers can access OTT services through apps or platforms on various devices like smartphones, tablets, smart TVs, and streaming devices.

 Examples of popular OTT video streaming services are

-Linear TV delivers traditional broadcast television programming through scheduled programming and restricts viewers to watch only the current programs without the ability to pause, rewind, or fast forward through them.
+Linear TV delivers traditional broadcast television programming through scheduled programming and restricts viewers from watching only the current programs without the ability to pause, rewind, or fast forward through them.

-Linear TV can be received through an antenna, cable, or a satellite TV provider.
+Linear TV can be received through an antenna, cable, or satellite TV provider.

 Some examples of linear TV channels include:

 Marketers often use OTT and CTV interchangeably, but they’re not the same thing.
 Viewers can access streaming content through OTT, while CTV provides the display platform.